The presentation submission process for PantheaCon 2019 has closed. If you have already submitted a presentation Click here.

 If you are presenting with a group, the individual who submitted the presentation idea is considered by PantheaCon to be the group’s contact person.
 Any phone communication will be directed to the contact person.
 He or she is also the only group member who should visit the Green Room.

-To be eligible for a presenter discount, you must email email@example.com before January 30th.
+To be eligible for a presenter discount, you must email firstname.lastname@example.org before January 30th.
 In this email, please include the titles of each item which you have on the schedule.
 Sorry, only one discount per event.

 If one or more members of your presentation group will not be paying for a PantheaCon registration badge, you will need to submit a list of their names to email@example.com by January 15.
 At the Green Room, you will be able to pick up one Helper Badge for each name you submit – you will be responsible for ensuring that they are distributed to your group.
 Helper Badges will allow your co-presenters to make their way to your presentation room during your time slot but will not grant them access to other presentations or to Hospitality Suites.